semanticdata/forgetful-notes/content/Tutorials/Publish Logseq Graph GitHub.md

 ---

 > [!note]
-> Logseq</a> is an open-source, Markdown-based knowledge management and note-taking tool that emphasizes bidirectional linking and block-level editing to facilitate non-linear, interconnected thought.
+> Logseq is an open-source, Markdown-based knowledge management and note-taking tool that emphasizes bidirectional linking and block-level editing to facilitate non-linear, interconnected thought.

 Step-by-step guide on how to publish your Logseq graph to GitHub Pages.
 We use the [workflow](https://github.com/semanticdata/logseq-starter-graph/blob/main/.github/workflows/logseq-validate-publish.yml) provided with my [Logseq Starter](https://github.com/semanticdata/logseq-starter-graph) project.